coderumo/coderumo/README.md

 ### Hi there I'm Rumeysa🙋‍♀️
 - I’m currently working on Mobil App development
-- I’m currently learning Flutter
+- I’m currently learning Flutter and nodeJS

 ### Contect with me